mgagel/aftershow-sidequest-public/README.md

 ## Result Preview

 In this section, some screenshots of the project results are displayed.
-Take a look at the Game Design Document at "AftershowSidequest/Game Design Document/Aftershow Sidequest GDD.pdf" for detailed information about the project.
+Take a look at the Game Design Document named "Aftershow Sidequest GDD.pdf" for detailed information about the project.
 Currently, the GDD is only available in German, though.

 ### Main Scene with Sally and some Enemies